 Historically, source control in salt water habitats was addressed in three ways that are no longer viewed favorably, due to environmental considerations.
 These were filling marshes, constructing impoundments that flooded mosquito habitat, and the construction and maintenance of a system of grid ditches.
-Filling salt marshes, and grid ditching what then remained, was the preferred means of managing salt marshes in the northeast US.
+Filling salt marshes, and grid ditching what then remained, was the preferred means of managing salt marshes in the northeast US from 1900.
 Approximately 95 percent of Suffolk County's salt marshes were grid ditched in the 1920s and 1930s.
 Grid ditches were constructed as a system of straight, parallel ditches set a fixed distance apart.
-This fixed pattern was relatively easy to lay out and construct, but generally was not related to natural features in the marsh, such as vegetation type or mosquito breeding sites.
+This fixed pattern was relatively easy to lie out and construct, but generally was not related to natural features in the marsh, such as vegetation type or mosquito breeding sites.
 Grid ditches were believed to disrupt the hydrological processes that resulted in optimal mosquito breeding conditions by draining water from the surface of the marsh.
+This is analogous to how ditches can drain upland marshes.
 However, it is also clear that ditches allowed more access to the interior of the marsh by insect-consuming fish (typically Fundulus spp. [killifish]).
 Especially where tide ranges are low, as on the south shore of Suffolk County, the predation by fishes is likely to have been much more effective for mosquito control than any effects from draining.
+This is because the head pressure difference with small tidal ranges between the marsh water table and the ditches is also small, impeding flows in the low permeability peats of the marsh.
 Over the years, the grid ditch pattern was sometimes augmented by additional ditches intended to address specific breeding sites.
 The current ditch network consists of the original, 1930s grid plus additional ditches added over the decades.